The Arlington County Zoning Ordinance (ACZO) contains the land use regulations for all land in Arlington County.

 - The excavation or mining of soil or other natural resources.

-The AZCO is subject to amendment by the Arlington County Board.
-All amendments to the AZCO can be found on the AZCO amendments page in the Resource Library.
+The ACZO is subject to amendment by the Arlington County Board.
+All amendments to the ACZO can be found on the Zoning amendments page.
+If you have questions regarding the Zoning Ordinance, contact Zoning Administration at 703-228-3883.